Religion in Andhra Pradesh: Islam

 Andhra Muslims have different traditions and culture both from the rest of the Muslim world and the wider culture of the area they live in.
 Andhra Muslims speak a distinct dialect of Urdu, referred to as Dakhini, however, most Andhra Muslims are fluent in Telugu as well.
 Most of the Andhra Muslims are Sunni, and follow the Hanafi school of Islamic Jurisprudence.
 There is also a minor Shia population in various districts.

-The spread of Islam in Andhra Pradesh has been the gradual result of centuries of Muslim rule of Mughals, Qutub Shahi's (Golconda Sultanate) and the Asaf Jahis dynasties.
-Consequently, there is no specific time period from which the spread of Islam here may be dated.
-A useful indicator would be the invasion of Malik Kafur in 1312.
+Contrary to general impression that Islam started with Muslim invasions and forcible conversions, Islam in southern India grew gradually through traders and itinerant Sufis starting from 643 AD in Kerala.
 Proselytization was carried out by individual Sufi saints and major shrines may be found in Kadapa and Penukonda.

 According to the Census of 2001, Andhra Pradesh has a population of approximately 7 million Muslims who form around a little under 9% of the State's population.
 Out of this around a million and a half live in Hyderabad.
 Therefore, an approximate figure for Andhra Muslims in Andhra region would be somewhere around 6 million.
 The sex ratio is around 960 females per 1000 males, higher than the national average of 933.
 The literacy rate stands at 68%, again higher than the national average of 64%.